gurdaspuriya/ot_regression/README.md

 # ot_regression
 Code for the paper `Regression via Implicit Models and Optimal Transport Cost Minimization`

 Refactoring the code, will commit the updated code soon.
-Please cantact Saurav Manchanda (manch043@umn.edu) for any questions.
+Please contact Saurav Manchanda (manch043@umn.edu) for any questions.